Anujaa434/ChatZ-v2/database/db_v2_notes.md

 ### ⚠️ Known Gap 2 — No Session Cleanup Job

 **Issue:** `user_sessions` will accumulate dead rows (expired or revoked sessions) over time with no automated cleanup.

-**For submission:** Document this as a known limitation.
-Mentioning it shows awareness.

 **Production fix** — scheduled cron job (e.g., runs nightly):
 ```sql